Akka Mahadevi: History

 She is considered by modern scholars to be a prominent figure in the field of female emancipation.
 A household name in Karnataka, she wrote that she was a woman only in name and that her mind, body, and soul belonged to Shiva.
 During a time of strife and political uncertainty in the 12th century, she chose spiritual enlightenment and stood by her choice.
-She took part in convocations of the learned such as the Anubhavamantapa in Kalyana (now Basava Kalyana) to debate philosophy and enlightenment (or Moksha, termed by her as "arivu").
+She took part in convocations of the learned such as the Anubhava Mantapa in Kalyana (now Basava Kalyana) to debate philosophy and enlightenment (or Moksha, termed by her as "arivu").
 In search for her soul mate Lord Shiva, she made animals, flowers and birds her friends and companions, rejecting family life and worldly attachment.

 Akka's pursuit of enlightenment is recorded in poems of simple language but intellectual rigour.
 Her poetry explores the rejection of mortal love in favour of the love of God.
 Her vachanas also talk about the methods that the path of enlightenment demand of the seeker, such as killing the 'I', conquering desires and the senses and so on.

 Kausika belonged to the Jain community, that was wealthy and resented by the rest of the population.
 She rejected her life of luxury to live as a wandering poet-saint, travelling throughout the region and singing praises to her Lord Shiva.
 She went in search of fellow seekers or sharanas because the company of the saintly or sajjana sanga is believed to hasten learning.
 She found the company of such sharanas in Basavakalyana, Bidar district and composed many vachanas in praise of them.
-Her non-conformist ways caused consternation in the conservative society of the time: even her guru Allama Prabhu faced difficulties in including her in the gatherings at Anubhavamantapa.
+Her non-conformist ways caused consternation in the conservative society of the time: even her guru Allama Prabhu faced difficulties in including her in the gatherings at Anubhava Mantapa.

-An ascetic, Mahadevi is said to have refused to wear any clothing.
+An ascetic, Mahadevi is said to have refused to wear any clothing and became known as the "naked saint".
 Legend has it that due to her true love and devotion with God her whole body was protected by hair.
+She claimed that covering her body with hair was not for her own sake, but to protect others from temptations.

-All the sharnas of Anubhavamantapa, especially Basavanna, Chenna Basavanna, Kinnari Bommayya, Siddharama, Allamaprabhu and Dasimayya greet her with a word "Akka".
+All the sharnas of Anubhava Mantapa, especially Basavanna, Chenna Basavanna, Kinnari Bommayya, Siddharama, Allamaprabhu and Dasimayya greet her with a word "Akka".
 In fact it is here onwards that she becomes Akka, an elderly sister.
 Allama shows her the further way of attaining the transcendent bliss of union with Lord Chenna Mallikarjuna.
 Akka leaves Kalyana with this following vachana: